Single Image, Any Face: Generalisable 3D Face Generation: Conclusion

 \section{Conclusion}

 In this work, we presented a pioneering investigation of the problem of single image 3D face generation in unconstrained, out-of-domain scenario.
 Built on the recent multi-view diffusion approach, we proposed a novel generative method, Gen3D-Face, that generates photorealistic 3D human face avatars from single, unconstrained images.
-We showed that the proposed specific design features such as enhanced training data, input-conditioned mesh estimation, and joint multi-view generation are critical to the quality of the generated images.
-We benchmark this more sophisticated approach with the existing generative methods using comprehensive metrics.
-The results of the extensive experiments carried out show that our method excels in creating unconstrained avatars for generic human subjects, whilst achieving competitive performance under the constrained in-domain setting.
+To achieve this, Gen3D-Face integrates three key components: (i) a hybrid real-and-synthetic training pipeline with quality-controlled augmentation to enhance cross-domain generalisation, (ii) a joint multi-view diffusion scheme that enforces cross-view appearance consistency, and (iii) input-conditioned mesh estimation that provides structural guidance while maintaining flexibility for in-the-wild inputs.
+Extensive experiments show that our method not only surpasses state-of-the-art baselines in challenging out-of-domain scenarios, but also remains competitive under standard in-domain settings, demonstrating its strong generalisation capability and broad applicability to real-world single-image 3D avatar generation.
+Looking forward, we plan to reduce computational cost through accelerated sampling, lightweight backbones, or model distillation, enhance robustness to focal-length variation and occlusion through improved camera modelling and occlusion-aware training, and better handle extreme facial expressions and poses by incorporating expression/pose-conditioned training and more diverse geometric priors.